Sparse Tensor Additive Regression: Simulations

 \section{Simulations}

 In this section, we carry out intensive simulation studies to evaluate the performance of our STAR method, and compare it with existing competing solutions including the tensor linear regression (TLR) \citep{zhou2013}, the Gaussian process based nonparametric method (GP) \citep{kanagawa2016gaussian}, and the nonlinear tensor regression via alternative minimization procedure (AMP) \citep{suzuki2016minimax}.
 We find that STAR enjoys better performance both in terms of prediction accuracy and computational efficiency.

-Throughout our numerical studies, the natural cubic splines with B-spline basis are used with the degree fixed to be five, which amounts to having four inner knots.
-The five-fold cross-validation is employed to select the best pair of the tuning parameter $\lambda$ and the tensor rank $R$ in our experiments.
+Throughout our numerical studies, the natural cubic splines with B-spline basis are used in STAR with the degree fixed to be five, which amounts to having four inner knots.
+For both STAR and TLR, five-fold cross-validation is employed to select the best pair of the tuning parameters $R$ and $\lambda$, where the tensor rank $R$ is chosen from $\{2, 3\}$ and $\lambda$ is selected from a sequence that is uniformly distributed on the logarithm scale in an interval $[10^{-5}, 1]$.
+For GP and AMP, as suggested by \cite{kanagawa2016gaussian}, the Gaussian kernel is used and the bandwidth is set to be 100; five-fold cross-validation is used to select $\lambda$, where $\lambda$ is selected from the same range that is used for TLR and STAR.